Letters from the Specific Carbohydrate Diet support group

 if I am slipping up on the weekends, it does hamper any sign of improvement.

-(Slipping up can be as simple as a small helping of a pasta dish just to keep a
+(Slipping up can be as simple as a small helping of a pasta dish just to

 hostess happy.)
 Five days payment for that!
-Especially as I get better, this
+Especially as I get better,

 effect becomes more pronounced.
-Don't think I don't still struggle, this is a
+Don't think I don't still struggle, this

 constant battle for me.
-I am much healthier than I have been in 20 years, but
+I am much healthier than I have been in 20 years,

 not as healthy as I intend to be.
 Talk about slow progress!!!!